INFORMED DECISIONS

 Why are you building solar projects on rich farmland?
 Isn’t it better used as farmland?

 First it is important to note that the land is not being taken out of production permanently.
 The projects are long-term, but after decommissioning and end of the leases, the land will be suitable for farming or other uses as landowners see fit.
 Solar projects are a way to preserve agricultural land for future generations.
-The Illinois Farm Bureau has referred to this as “delayed production.”
 Second, we are building projects near our existing thermal plants and leveraging the existing infrastructure already in place.
 This is what allows us to offer lease rates to farmers that compete with or exceed agricultural value.

 What is the long-term environmental impact of using farmland for solar?